fluid-music/cybr/README.md

 You have two options when compiling for linux:

-1. Use the default Makefile - Do this if you you want to accept all the default build options.
-You will need the Jack development files installed.
+1. Use the default Makefile - **Do this if you want to avoid the Projucer**, and you want to accept all the default build options.
 2. Use the [Projucer](https://juce.com/discover/projucer) to generate a customized Makefile - Do this if (for example) you want to compile without Jack support or without VST support.

 #### 1. Building for Linux - Default Makefile